ddftwiki/ssg/resources/templates/md/posts/SCG_Worcester_Report.md

 3 I go off with a double cantrip pile.
 I probe and see 3 Price of Progress and a Fireblast but it isn't enough to kill me.

--1 Lab Maniac, - 2 Duress, +1 Thoughtseize, +1 Chain of Vapor, +1 Echoing Truth
+-1 Lab Maniac, - 2 Duress
++1 Thoughtseize, +1 Chain of Vapor, +1 Echoing Truth

 G2: They lead on fetch, pass.
 I blind-Therapy Eidolon and miss.
 They don't have a second land.
 I Ponder and they hit it with a Pyroblast, but still don't draw a